wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Divorce Records Public in Wyoming?

 Generally, divorce records are considered confidential in Wyoming.
-Most details held within them are sealed by default and not available to the public, although other vital information within them such as testimonies, summons, and motions can be viewed by any member of the public.
+Most details held within them are sealed by default and not available to the public.
+However, other vital information within them, such as testimonies, summons, and motions, may be viewed by any member of the public.
 Wyoming statutes state that certain information held in records be automatically sealed, such as financial details, child support agreements, and information regarding minors or victims of abuse.

 What are the types of Divorce Records Available in Wyoming?

-In Wyoming there are three ways that a divorce is recorded: divorce certificates, divorce decrees, and full divorce records.
-While all three are referred to as “divorce records,” there are differences in cost, who can access them, and how to utilize them.
-A divorce certificate is the most simple divorce record that states a divorce has happened.
+In Wyoming, there are three ways that a divorce is recorded: divorce certificates, divorce decrees, and complete divorce records.
+While all three are referred to as "divorce records", there are differences in cost, who may access them, and how to utilize them.
+A certificate is the simplest divorce record that states a divorce has happened.
 It names the two parties, the date and time of the divorce, and the location of the divorce.
-These are the most frequently requested and are most often requested when one of the parties wants to apply for a new marriage certificate or legally change their name.
-Divorce decrees have a bit more information along with the information that is held within divorce certificates.
-Divorce decrees list the judge’s final decision on the case and the agreements made during the process.
+These are the most frequently requested when one of the parties wants to apply for a new marriage certificate or legally change their name.
+Divorce decrees have more information, along with information held within divorce certificates.
+Divorce decrees list the judge's final decision on the case and the agreements made during the process.
 These agreements include financial support such as alimony or child support, division of property and debts, visitation schedules, and any other decisions made by the end of a divorce case.
-These are available at the Office of the Wyoming District Court Clerk in the county where their divorce was finalized but only by those involved in the divorce or to those with a legal court order.
-A divorce record is the most full document of a divorce, containing all testimonies, filings, motions, summons, arguments, and evidence that was produced during the process of a divorce.
-A divorce record technically serves as the case file for a divorce case, and can be requested at the courthouse where the case was heard and finalized.
+These are available at the Office of the Wyoming District Court Clerk in the county where their divorce was finalized, but only by those involved or those with a legal court order.
+A divorce record is the most complete document of a divorce, containing all testimonies, filings, motions, summons, arguments, and evidence produced during the divorce process.
+A divorce record technically serves as the case file for a divorce case, and may be requested at the courthouse where the case was heard and finalized.

 How Do I Get Divorce Records in Wyoming?

-In the state of Wyoming, District or County Court Clerks hold and maintain all family court records, including divorce records.
-To find a divorce record, requesting parties must first figure out which courthouse the divorce was finalized in.
-It is also important to note that the different types of divorce records serve different purposes, and it may be necessary for requesting parties to contact the courthouse before making a request in order to figure out which type of document is needed.
-If the documents are available, requesting parties who are eligible may submit requests in-person or by mail as long as all necessary information and fees are included.
-Typical information used to access divorce records are:
+In Wyoming, District or County Court Clerks hold and maintain all family court records, including divorce records.
+To find a divorce record, requesting parties must determine which courthouse the divorce was finalized.
+It is also important to note that the different types of divorce records serve other purposes, and it may be necessary to request that parties contact the courthouse before deciding which kind of document is needed.
+If the records are available, eligible parties may submit requests in person or by mail as long as all necessary information and fees are included.
+Typical information used to access divorce records is:

 • The names of the divorced parties as they appear on the record